 Medical Payments coverage, or “Med Pay” as it is commonly referred to in North Carolina, is most often first-party insurance to use toward your medical bills in the event of a motor vehicle accident.
 This means it is extra-contractual coverage under your own automobile insurance policy or the policy for the vehicle in which you are a passenger.
 Med Pay is considered extra-contractual because it is not required by law in North Carolina.

 In some states, such as South Carolina, it is referred to as Personal Injury Protection or PIP.
 Other states, such as Florida, actually do require PIP coverage up to a minimum amount.
 At the Law Offices of Jason E. Taylor, PC, we recommend that you use this coverage if it is available.

-One of the reasons we recommend that you use any Med Pay coverage available is that it is technically available for reimbursement the instant a bill is incurred.
-This means that Med Pay can be used to help reimburse for co-pays, deductibles or balances not covered by your health insurance.
+We recommend that you use any Med Pay coverage available because it is technically available for reimbursement the instant a bill is incurred.
+This means that you can use med Pay to help reimburse for co-pays, deductibles, or balances not covered by your health insurance.
 Typically, a liability carrier does not “pay as you go,” even in cases where liability is accepted.
 As such, Med Pay can be a stop-gap between you and bill collectors.

-Another reason we recommend you use Med Pay to the extent it is available is that you are already paying for it.
-Because Med Pay is extra-contractual as noted above, you have to pay extra to carry this coverage.
+Another reason we recommend you use Med Pay to the extent it is available because you are already paying for it.
+Because Med Pay is extra-contractual, as noted above, you have to pay extra to carry this coverage.
 Why pay for this coverage at all if you are not willing to use it?

 That is why we at the Law Offices of Jason E. Taylor, PC recommend you use any available (and paid for!)
 Medical Payments coverage, even if you are not at fault for the accident.